Property (QT) for 3-manifold groups: Preliminary

-\begin{defn} {We say that a finitely generated group G has \emph{property (QT)} if it acts isometrically on a finite product of quasi-trees so that orbit maps are quasi-isometric embeddings.} \end{defn} \begin{rem} A group with property (QT) acts properly on a finite product of quasi-trees in a metric sense: $d(o, go)\to\infty$ as $|g|\to\infty$.
+is a quasi-isometric embedding of $G$ equipped with some (or any) word metric $d_G$ to $X$ with the product metric $d$. \end{defn} \begin{rem} A group with property (QT) acts properly on finite products of quasi-trees in a metric sense: $d(o, go)\to\infty$ as $d_G(1,g)\to\infty$.
 We would emphasize that all consequences of the property (QT) in this paper use merely the existence of a metric proper action. \end{rem}

 By definition, a quasi-tree is assumed to be a graph quasi-isometric to a simplicial tree.
 This does not loss generality as any geodesic metric space (with an isometric action) is quasi-isometric to a graph (with an equivariant isometric action) by taking the \textit{1-skeleton of its Rips complex}: the vertex set consists of all points and two points with distance less than 1 are connected by an edge.